stupplab/SAXScells/LIX/flat15/fillable/README.md

 Fillable cells: users bring solutions in microcentrifuge tubes, along with assembled cell strips.

 tape_brookhaven_fillable.svg: the red lines need to be cut at lower power to cut only two layers out of 3 (smooth protective layer + adhesive layer).
+Cut the red lines first with ~1mm lead-in / lead-out, then cut the black lines.

 Assembly: remove the smooth protective layer and attach the tape to the acrylic strip on both sides.
 Removal of the other protective layer should remove the tab-like adhesives above the u-shaped wells.